Dali Yang

 Dali L. Yang is an American political scientist and sinologist.
-He is the William Claude Reavis Professor in the Department of Political Science and Senior Advisor to the President and Provost on Global Initiatives at The University of Chicago.
-Between 2010 and 2016, he was the founding Faculty Director of the University of Chicago Center in Beijing, a university-wide initiative to strengthen exchanges and collaboration with Chinese academic institutions.
+He is the William Claude Reavis Professor in the Department of Political Science and faculty director of the University of Chicago Center in Beijing.
+He was the founding Faculty Director of the UChicago Center in Beijing (2010-2016) and then Senior Advisor to the President and Provost on Global Initiatives at The University of Chicago from 2016 to 2025.
 He is also a non-resident Senior Fellow at the Chicago Council on Global Affairs.
-He is a member of the Committee of 100, a member of the National Committee on U.S.-China Relations, and a member of the China Committee of the Chicago Sister Cities International Program.
-He is also on the Advisory Board of the Paulson Institute at the University of Chicago.
+He is a member of the National Committee on U.S.-China Relations, and a member of the China Committee of the Chicago Sister Cities International Program.
+He is also on the .Board of the Paulson Institute at the University of Chicago.

 Education

 Yang was educated in China and the United States.
 At age 19, he earned a bachelor of engineering from the University of Science and Technology, Beijing in 1983.
 He taught English in the foreign languages department of his alma mater briefly before coming to the United States.
-He then switched to political science, earning a master's degree from Portland State University in 1988 and his doctorate in Politics from Princeton University in January 1993.
+He then switched to political science, earning a master's degree from Portland State University in 1988.
+He earned a second Master's (1990) and his doctorate in Politics (January 1993) from Princeton University.

 Academic career

 Since 1992, Yang has been a member of the faculty of the Department of Political Science at the University of Chicago.
-He became an associate professor in 1999, and a full professor in 2004.
+He became an associate professor in 1999 and a full professor in 2004.
 From 2004 to 2007, he served as Chairman of the department.
 From 1999 to 2002 and from 2003 to 2004, he was director of the Committee on International Relations.
 He served as director of the Center for East Asian Studies at the University of Chicago from 2008 to 2010 and is the founding Faculty Director of the University of Chicago Center in Beijing.
-He also directed the Confucius Institute at the University of Chicago, an initiative to enhance support for faculty and student research on China.
+He also directed the Confucius Institute at the University of Chicago, an initiative to enhance support for faculty and student research on China (2010–14).

 Yang has held visiting appointments at a number of Chinese universities and at the East Asian Institute of the National University of Singapore.
 He was director and professor of that Institute from 2007 to 2008.